juicedata/juicefs/docs/en/clouds/qcloud.md

 After the file system is successfully mounted, you can now store data in the `/mnt/jfs` directory as if you were using a local hard drive.

 > **Multi-Host Sharing**: JuiceFS storage supports being mounted by multiple cloud servers at the same time.
-You can install the JuiceFS client on other could server and then use `redis://:<your-redis-password>@herald-sh-abc.redis.rds.aliyuncs. com:6379/1` database address to mount the filesystem on each host.
+You can install the JuiceFS client on other could server and then use `redis://:<your-redis-password>@herald-sh-abc.redis.rds.aliyuncs. com:6379/1` database address to mount the file system on each host.

 ## File System Status